mmthatch12/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

                 f+=1
     return f

     I would say that my solution is  O(log n) because it keeps spliting n in half until it finds where it doesn't break.
+It's sort of like a binary search.